opendi-org/roles-user-stories/docs/Roles/Decision Monitor.md

 ## Who is a Decision Monitor?

 I am a user who, as a primary goal, is interested in tracking a decision model that has been used by a [Decision Maker](./Decision%20Maker.md) as it is updated with new evidence of outcomes, externals, intermediates, _etc._ that become available after a decision has been made.
-My primary interest is to identify if the likelihood of achieving the desired outcomes of that Decision Maker have changed.
+My primary interest is to identify if the likelihood of achieving the desired outcomes of that Decision Maker have changed to such an extent that the decision should be revisited.

 I receive my monitoring system from the [Decison Monitor Builder](./Decision%20Monitor%20Builder.md), and I may pass my results to any of the other roles, because my monitoring may require updates throughout the decision creation process.